 ⓘ TIP: Roasting chestnuts activates their sweetness, which is why this has become a tradition in Europe during the winter months.

 Another on our list of Christmas foods in Europe is Turron.
 This decadently sweet dessert will have family knocking down the doors during the holiday season.
 Originally made in Spain, it captures the over-the-top flamboyance of the Spanish culture in a delicious nougat.

 This Spanish treat has been heart-warmingly prepared during Christmas time since centuries past.
 It is one of the best Spanish holiday food traditions.
-Its popularity has even spread throughout Southern Europe and can be enjoyed within those countries as well.
+Its popularity has even spread throughout Southern Europe and it’s now available online year-round.
+Buy it on Amazon.

 Italian Christmas feasts are not complete unless coupled with one of the most popular hot drinks in the country.
-Indulge in Italian culture and have a cup of Bombardino, a decadent mixture of half eggnog and half brandy and topped with whipped cream.
+Indulge in Italian culture and have a cup of Bombardino.
+This is a decadent mixture, made of half eggnog and half brandy and topped with whipped cream.

 Lick your lips and celebrate a culture that is especially well-known to those who holiday at Italian ski resorts in the winter season.